Who founded Islam?

 The Hijra

 Emigration was the only option to ensure Muhammad, along with his followers to survive.
 In 622, they fled to Medina, which was another oasis town, and were granted freedom to follow their faith.
 The journey between Mecca in 622 to Medina is called”the hijra–the flight.
-It is also the beginning of year one on the Islamic calendar, also known as the hijri calendar.
+It is also the beginning of year one on the Islamic calendar, also known as the Hijri calendar.

 Spreading the Message of Islam